victor-chew/espclock4/README.md

 	- 1 x pushbutton
 	- 2 x resistors to form a divider to measure the input voltage

-- Similar or better power efficiency as V3.
+- Similar or better power efficiency compared to V3.
 A set of 4 x 1.2V AA NiMH rechargables will drive the clock for at least 4 months.

 - More stable than V2/V3, where the ESP8266 and ATtiny85 do not share a common ground (but are connected through the I2C bus).
 This leads to ESP8266 sometimes not restarting cleanly when power is removed/reconnected.